 Here are some other options for careers in engineering:

 Civil Engineering Technician

 For those wanting to delve further into the actual creation of structural designs, becoming a civil engineering technician could be the right option.
 These technicians examine drawings from drafters to verify measurement accuracy.
-They also make site visits to determine if the design is being properly executed in addition to analyzing building materials and soil, developing cost estimations and compiling project information into written reports.
+They also make site visits to determine if the design is being properly executed in addition to analyzing building materials and soil, developing cost estimations, and compiling project information into written reports.
 Although a degree is not required to enter the profession, an associate degree in civil engineering technology may be appealing to some employers.
-According to BLS projections, civil engineering technicians will experience 5% employment growth during the 2014-2024 decade.
-In 2015, these professionals earned a median wage of $49,260.
+According to BLS projections, civil engineering technicians are expected to experience 9% employment growth during the 2016-2026 decade.
+In 2018, these professionals earned a median wage of $52,580.

 If utilizing CAD software to create building designs for government and private clients sounds intriguing, consider a career in architecture.
 Architects meet with clients to determine what the design vision should be and use their artistic skills to draw sketches and blueprints.
 They also choose construction materials, create cost estimates and schedules, prepare construction contracts, oversee construction work pertaining to the design, and make sure clients are satisfied.
-Aspiring architects must complete three stages before working in the field; earning a 5-year bachelor's or master's degree in architecture, working as an intern for at least 3 years and receiving a passing score on the Architect Registration Exam.
-Upon completion, an architect can usually obtain a required state license.
-The BLS predicts job opportunities will increase 7% for architects from 2014-2024, with almost 7,800 new positions opening up during that time.
-As reported by the BLS in May of 2015, architects received $76,100 in median yearly compensation.
+Aspiring architects must complete three stages before working in the field; earning a 5-year bachelor's or master's degree in architecture, working as an intern for at least 3 years, and receiving a passing score on the Architect Registration Exam.
+Upon completion, an architect can obtain a required state license.
+The BLS predicts that job opportunities will increase 4% for architects from 2016-2026, with about 5,500 new positions opening up during that time.
+As reported by the BLS in May of 2018, architects received median yearly compensation of $79,380.